 Therapy and Treatment

-The softlaser does not cut, burn, or cause pain — instead, it heals.
-Its name ("soft laser" or "low-level laser therapy") indicates that it is a low-energy, gentle laser beam.
-In scientific circles the method is called photobiomodulation — it has decades of history.
-The first research began in the 1960s when Hungarian physician-researcher Endre Mester accidentally discovered that low-energy laser light stimulates tissue healing.
-Since then, thousands of scientific studies have confirmed the method's effectiveness, and today softlaser therapy is recognized worldwide as part of modern medicine.
+The softlaser device does not cut, does not burn, and does not cause pain – instead it can support tissue regeneration.
+Its name (that is, the terms "soft laser" or "low-level laser therapy") refers to a low-energy, gentle laser beam.
+In scientific circles the method is called photobiomodulation – it already has several decades of history.

 The various salt therapy methods share the same goal: to harness the beneficial effects of air rich in salt particles.
 There are many methods in use today.
 I will go over them now.